dtao/lazy.js/README.md

 Asynchronous iteration
 ----------------------

-You've probably seen code snippets before that show how to iterate over an array asynchronously in JavaScript.
-But have you seen such an example packed full of map-y, filter-y goodness like this?
+You've probably [seen code snippets before](https://gist.github.com/dtao/2351944) that show how to iterate over an array asynchronously in JavaScript.
+But have you seen an example packed full of map-y, filter-y goodness like this?

 ```javascript
 // The second argument defines a 100-millisecond interval between each element.